BrianAdams/py-location-service/Readme.md

 When using the proxy, the service will return one or many results that include the lat,lng and the full address that the service matched on.
 In general, if the address you were expecting was not matched, you will need to provide a more complete address when querying.

 ### Getting Started:
-The easiest way to experiement with the serivce is to spin it up in a docker container.
+The easiest way to experiment with the service is to spin it up in a docker container.
 ```
 cp env.template .env
 # replace api keys in the .env with your keys